havan/camino-docs/docs/camino-node/set-up-node-with-installer.md

 # Camino Node Install Script

-We have a [shell (bash) script](https://raw.githubusercontent.com/chain4travel/camino-docs/main/scripts/camino-node-installer.sh) that installs Camino-Node on your computer.
+We have a [shell (bash) script](https://raw.githubusercontent.com/chain4travel/camino-docs/main/scripts/caminogo-installer.sh) that installs Camino node on your computer.
 This script sets up full, running node in a matter of minutes with minimal user input required.

 ## Before you start